casper-network/docs-1.5.X/source/docs/casper/developers/cli/verifying-contracts.md

 * There has to be either rust-toolchain or rust-toolchain.toml file and its contents must define a valid Rust toolchain, as described in The rustup book.

-* deployed contract (web-assembly binary) must be stripped off of debugging symbols prior submitting to Casper node.
-It can be achieved either by specifying strip = "symbols" in Rust project configuration, or by using wasm-strip from wabt package.
+* The installed contract (WebAssembly binary) must be stripped of debugging symbols before submitting it to the Casper node.
+This can be achieved by specifying strip = "symbols" in the Rust project configuration or using wasm-strip from the wabt package.

 If the verification result is a success then users will be able to see that information various websites integrated with the service f.e. on https://staging.casperecosystem.io/check-verification-status/ for Testnet transactions and https://casperecosystem.io/check-verification-status/ for Mainnet transactions.
 This will also give them the ability to browse through the source code of your smart contract which adds a new layer of transparency and trust.